 - Bullying: Signs a Child Is Bullied

 Getting your child immunized can help save lives.
 Immunizations help your immune system recognize and quickly kill bacteria and viruses that can cause serious illness or death.
-For more information about routine immunizations, click on the links below.
+Learn about the routine immunizations offered in B.C.

 - B.C.
 Immunization Schedules